yanazendo/better-code-review/doc/main.md

 I am developing Better Code Review using a novel engineering methodology based on my personal laziness:

 1. I publish the specifications for a project on github
-2. Sufficiently inspired developers submit pull requests and we collaborate.
+2. Sufficiently inspired developers collaborate by [filing issues and submitting pull requests](https://github.com/yanazendo/better-code-review).
     - If you would like me to pay you for your pull request, don't send it right away.
-Rather, file an issue explaining your pull request and we can negotiate compensation from there.
+Rather, file an issue explaining your planned pull request and we can negotiate from there.

 The specs for Better Code review are located [here](http://bettercodereview.org).